-  It turns out that it too has a range of chuckle-worthy idioms that will put a smile on the face of any learner of the language.
+It turns out that it too has a range of chuckle-worthy sayings that will put a smile on the face of any learner of the language.
 In this article, we take a look at ten of the funniest!

 1. Rompere le scatole

 Literal translation: to break the boxes

 If someone started breaking all the boxes you’d carefully selected for your big house move, you’d be pretty annoyed, right?
 Well, the idiom rompere le scatole means just that: to be annoying, to annoy someone or to get on someone’s nerves.

 Non mi rompere le scatole pure tu!
 Sono abbastanza arrabbiato di mio.